magneticstain/ip2cr/README.md

 #### Speed Run

-To run IP2CR as fast as possible (single account), disable IP fuzzing (both basic and advanced) and specify the cloud service for IP2CR to search:
+If you're looking to run IP2CR as fast as possible (single account), disable IP fuzzing (both basic and advanced) and specify the cloud service for IP2CR to search:

 ```bash
 ip2cr -ipaddr=1.2.3.4 -ip-fuzzing=false -adv-ip-fuzzing=false -svc=ec2